EURCHF Currency Chart

 Please Note: Past performance is not indicative of future results.

-The Euro is the common currency of the Eurozone consisting of the economies of 16 EU-member nations.
+The Euro is the common currency of most of the EU-member nations.
 It is also the de-facto currency of some African and Balkan nations which have been ravaged by warfare in the last two decades.
 It is a free-floating currency, but the European Central Bank has the implicit duty of protecting its value.
 The Eurozone has a roughly balanced external account.

 The Euro replaced the national currencies of EU-nations on January 1st 1999, culminating a process begun with the Maastricht Treaty in the 1992, and today it is widely regarded as a future alternative to the U.S. dollar as a global reserve currency.
 It plays a large role in the creation of forex trends, as speculators and investors channel dollars to Euros for diversification and risk management purposes.
 It is also the second most important reserve currency in the world, with more than a quarter of central bank assets denominated in Euros, rising from about 18% in 1999.